Growing Tech Talent

 Women make up just 24% of the U.S. computing workforce – down from 37% in 1995 – according to Girls Who Code, a nonprofit with the mission to close the gender gap in entry-level technology jobs.

-The program engaged the students in a computer science curriculum taught by Girls Who Code staff.
-As part of the 2021 program, Travelers led workshops on topics such as artificial intelligence, mentoring, resume building and job interviewing.
+The program engaged the students in a computer science curriculum and workshops taught by Girls Who Code staff and supported by approximately 80 Travelers employee volunteers.
+As part of the program, Travelers led workshops on topics such as artificial intelligence, mentoring, resume building and job interviewing.
 Employee volunteers from EmpowHER+, our women’s professional group in Technology & Operations, organized and facilitated the workshops.

 “We’re committed to building a talent pipeline of women and individuals of color into tech roles at Travelers, and that starts in high school and college when girls are imagining themselves in the roles they want to pursue when they finish school,” said Mojgan Lefebvre, Travelers Chief Technology Officer.
 “Bringing in and providing mentorship to girls and women with diverse backgrounds and perspectives enhances our entire organization and opens up new opportunities for us to evolve and enhance our tech capabilities.”

-- The program provided hands-on computer science experience and networking opportunities to girls considering college and career paths relating to technology and operations.
+- The program provided hands-on computer science experience and networking opportunities to girls considering college and career paths in technology and operations.

-- This program is aligned with our commitment to lead the industry in advocating for women in insurance, including through SHE Travels® and our various initiatives to help broaden and enhance the pipeline of women technologists through EmpowHER+.
+- The program is aligned with our commitment to lead the industry in advocating for women in insurance, including through our various EmpowHER+ initiatives to help broaden and enhance the pipeline of women technologists.

 - The program introduced students to Travelers as potential future employees or customers.